nwb-extensions/nwb-extensions.github.io/_pages/sharing_strategies.md

 * **“Neurodata Extensions” (NDX)** refers to extensions to the NWB data standard.
 An NDX MUST be described by a formal format specification using the NWB specification language.
 * **“Internal NDX”** refers to extensions used within a particular lab, organization, or project that are not intended for use outside of that group or context.
 * **“Public NDX”** refers to extensions intended for use by the public (or specific larger community).
-* **“nwb-extensions”** refers to the public catalog for NDX.
+* **“NDX Catalog”** refers to the public catalog for NDX.
 The nwb-extensions catalog is implemented via a dedicated public GitHub organization at [https://github.com/nwb-extensions](https://github.com/nwb-extensions) and website [https://nwb-extensions.github.io/](https://nwb-extensions.github.io/).
 * **“ndx-template”** refers to the repository containing a template for creating an extension from scratch.
 * **“ndx-custom”** refers to a specific user extension repository that has usually been created from the ndx-template and is used to manage the sources of the extension.
 This repository lives in the user's own Git space and is NOT part of the nwb-extensions organization.
 * **“staged-extensions”** repository refers to the GitHub repository that holds extension records awaiting review for registration of the extension with the catalog.
 It also contains a template for creating an extension record.